IFS Resources

 (Feel free to email me if you’d like a printable copy)

-• Richard Schwartz’s latest book, No Bad Parts, is a great introduction to IFS, intended for general readership.
+- Richard Schwartz’s No Bad Parts is a great introduction to IFS, intended for general readership.

-• Self-therapy by Jay Earley is a useful step-by-step guide to using IFS yourself – which, it has to be said, not many people can do.
+- Self-therapy by Jay Earley is a useful step-by-step guide to using IFS yourself – which, it has to be said, not many people can do.
 It’s also not recommended for use by those dealing with complex emotional issues.
-However, it’s a reader-friendly book for clients and beginner IFS therapists alike to gain a better understanding of the approach and get used to the language of parts.
+However, it’s a reader-friendly book for clients and beginner IFS therapists alike to gain a better understanding of the approach and get used to the language of parts work.